 16.4 Tutorial

 The previous sections provided an introduction to the theory behind multi-mind BCIs and the main applications that have been explored for this technology.
 Based on this information, here we summarise the main design choices that a researcher should make when implementing a multi-mind BCI.
 Some of these are related, as they result from decisions made at an earlier stage.
 Hence, a bad design choice made at an initial stage could lead to nonsense states later on.
-However, luckily, it is always possible to revert to a previous design choice and attempt a different path.
+However, it is always possible to revert to a previous design choice and attempt a different path.

-To help the reader follow this tuning process, we will use an example scenario through this section: the design of a multi-mind BCI to assist investors in deciding whether or not to buy a stock.
+To help the reader follow this tuning process, we will use an example scenario in this section: the design of a multi-mind BCI to assist investors in deciding whether or not to buy a stock.
 At the end of each step of the tutorial we will describe the design decision we would make in this context.

 16.4.1 Application